KensukeMaeba/Latex-templates/README.md

 # Latex-templates

-This repository is to store my templates for articles and slides.
+This repository is to store my templates for documents and slides.

 1. Latex preamble
 This is a preamble of Latex to include for documents.